SYSTEMS BIOLOGY - 2020/1

 Thus, the summative assessment for this module consists of:

-Presentation of student’s original idea as a grant proposal (week 37).
+- Presentation of student’s original idea as a grant proposal (submitted at the end of the module).

 Formative assessment and feedback